 Megan has a bachelor’s degree in Biology-Geology from University of Rochester and a Master of Arts in Policy Studies from University of Washington-Bothell.
-She lives in a 125 year old house in Everett with her husband, their two kids, a 14-year-old dog, Levi, and a 19-year-old cat, Luna.
+She lives in a 126 year old house in Everett with her husband, their two kids, and a 21-year-old cat, Luna.

 Everett Districts Now campaign (2017-2019)